Three Gun (Tres Pistolas) Rock Climbing

 From ABQ drive east on I-40 to the Carnuel exit, just after the Tramway exit.
 Turn left at the stop sign onto old rt 66.
 After about a mile you will see a sign on the left for the Monticello Estates, turn left then imediately right.
 The road curves to the left uphill, take your first paved left, Siempre Verde, which will curve back right and continue up the hill.
 As the road curves right again turn left (this is pretty much as high as the road gets) onto a dirt road, Tres Pistolas Tr, stay right at the fork and the road deadends at the parking.

-Browse More Classics in Three Gun (Tres Pistolas)
+Browse More Rock Climbing Classics in Three Gun (Tres Pistolas)

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Three Gun (Tres Pistolas):
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Three Gun (Tres Pistolas):

 Featured Route For Three Gun (Tres Pistolas)